josmar-crwdstffng/angular/aio/content/guide/devtools.md

 Like browsers' DevTools, the properties view lets you edit the value of an input, output, or another property.
 Right-click on the property value.
-If edit functionality is available for this value type, you'll see a text input.
+If edit functionality is available for this value type, you will see a text input.
 Type the new value and press `Enter`.

 <div class="lightbox">